Luuuuuig/Bachelor-End-Project/docs/process/Process_Cleaned_V1.0.md

 Because those details are unknown, this branch is treated as a **control boundary with an unmapped approval path**, not as a fully described workflow.

-## 4.9 Fiatteren, Verrichten and Besteld
+## 4.9 Fiatteren, Verrichten and Besteld----Observed and stated

 The operational sequence is currently mapped as: